point-4ward/Home-Assistant/README.md

+# Changes are happening at Chateau mf_social!!
+This repo is being reorganised, please bare with me whilst I get the README's caught up!!

 # My Home Assistant setup:

 This is my current Home Automation setup, based on Homeassistant.
 This is my live system as it is running in my house at the moment.
 I am currently tracking the beta channel of releases.
 Below you will find links to how it is all organised, and I am in the process of adding a Wiki to this site that will explain how to create a system like mine from scratch...